microsoft/AIOpsLab/README.md

 The accompanying `info` payload exposes the available API names and their descriptions as well as termination metadata (e.g., whether the episode ended due to a valid submission or a timeout).
+When a `PowerModel` is attached the `info` dictionary also exposes the remaining high-value commands that have not yet been observed, allowing training loops to introspect which investigative steps are still pending.

     3. **Start the problem**: Start the problem by calling the `start_problem` method.
 You can specify the maximum number of steps too: